enzokro/animal-ethics-eval/README.md

 ## Future Directions

-### Near-term Enhancements
-- Real LLM integrations (Claude, GPT, Gemini, Llama)
-- Advanced scoring methodologies (LLM-as-judge, embedding similarity)
-- Expert baseline integration and validation frameworks

 ### Research Extensions
-- Multi-turn conversation analysis
-- Scenario-based ethical reasoning
-- Cultural and demographic bias intersection
-- Domain-specific evaluation modules (medical, agricultural, conservation)

-### Infrastructure Development
-- Database backend for large-scale analysis
-- Automated model monitoring and alerting
-- Public API for community research
-- Integration with existing ML evaluation frameworks
+We're expanding beyond single-question probes to track how LLM animal ethics change throughout longer conversations.
+Multi-turn analysis will help us understand whether models stay consistent or shift their ethical positions based on a user's context.

+We're also exploring cultural and demographic bias intersections.
+Just as human attitudes toward animals vary dramatically across cultures, LLMs likely reflect these varied perspectives in ways that amplify some cultural biases while diminishing others.
+Understanding these patterns will help ensure more globally representative ethical reasoning.

+Finally, we would like to build domain-specific modules for contexts where LLM animal ethics matter most: medical research, agriculture, and conservation.
+These targeted evaluations will provide actionable insights for organizations deploying AI systems in these areas.

 ## Contributing

-This framework embodies an iterative, community-driven approach to AI ethics research.
+This framework hopes to follow an iterative, community-driven approach to AI ethics research.
 We welcome contributions across:

 - **Animal Taxonomy Development**: Working with ethicists to refine hierarchical structures
 - **Probe Library Expansion**: Adding validated question templates and scenarios
 - **Technical Implementation**: LLM interfaces, scoring algorithms, analysis tools
 - **Validation Studies**: Expert consensus building and human baseline research

-The architecture prioritizes clarity and extensibility, ensuring contributions can build naturally on existing foundations.
+The architecture prioritizes clarity and extensibility, ensuring we can naturally build on top of it.

 ## License & Citation